webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications.md

   - Predicting future resource needs and ensuring that the cloud environment can meet them.
   - Involves analyzing trends, forecasting future workloads, and optimizing resource allocation.

-## 1.3 Explain the importance of high availability and scaling in cloud environments.
+## 1.3 Explain the importance of high availability and scaling in cloud environments

 - Explain the importance of high availability and scaling in cloud environments?
   - High availability and scaling are two fundamental pillars of a robust and efficient cloud environment.
 They are critical for ensuring continuous operation, meeting fluctuating demands, and delivering a seamless user experience.